PRODUCT GUIDE

 Cautions

-- Although most manufacturers have phased out orthophthalate plasticizers, check an HPD or Declare label for these, some of which are hazardous.
+• Although most manufacturers have phased out orthophthalate plasticizers, some of which are hazardous, check an HPD or Declare label to be certain.

 Additional context

 Resilient flooring is available in linoleum, vinyl, rubber, and other materials, all of which have unique environmental profiles.
 LVT and vinyl sheet flooring are widely used and have a low initial cost.
-However, maintenance requirements and costs can be high, and there are significant environmental and health concerns from the PVC’s life cycle and maintenance.
+However, there are significant environmental and health concerns from the PVC’s life cycle.

 Look for additional green features, such as recycled content, rapidly renewable materials, reduced maintenance (and associated emissions), installation without adhesives, or end-of-life manufacturer-takeback programs.